-In this week’s final edition of our Thriving with Moodle series, we look at how the software is the ideal solution for anyone who’s on the move, needs it at their fingertips, and enjoys having the flexibility to learn, communicate and collaborate.
+In this week’s final edition of our What is Moodle series, we look at how the software is the ideal solution for anyone who’s on the move, needs it at their fingertips, and enjoys having the flexibility to learn, communicate and collaborate.

 On the Go

 Everything’s about convenience nowadays, and Moodle more than keeps up with this trend.
 You can access Moodle from anywhere, on any device, and you can even download a course when there’s no internet access.

 It’s available via a free-to-download app on both the Google Play and Apple App stores, plus as a desktop app from the Microsoft store.
 You can benefit from its functionality on a phone as easily as you can on a laptop – from accessing course content, to receiving notifications, and being able to chat with other users.
 It really is mobile in every sense of the word.